honglu2875/hironaka/README.md

 A utility package for reinforcement learning study of Hironaka's game of local resolution of singularities and its variation problems.

+# Quick start

+[This notebook](https://cocalc.com/share/public_paths/5db3252a0bcb8d068aad2ee53bf5a1ce85753ebf) provides a brief demonstration of key classes in this repo.
+It is highly recommended to take a look first if you are an example-oriented learner.

+# Contents

 For ML and RL specialists, the following two sections should give you an overview:

 - [Rule of the game](#rule-of-the-game)